 Peyton has over 12 years of work experience with the State of Louisiana: first as a child welfare specialist, then as a juvenile probation and parole officer.
 Prior to joining Right on Crime, he worked in adult probation and parole as a specialist supervising violent offender caseloads.
 Peyton has spent time as both a volunteer and reserve deputy sheriff, as well as providing as-needed support to Elayn Hunt Correctional Center working as a correctional officer.
 As a former instructor with Peace Officer Standards and Training certification, he taught at the Probation and Parole Police Academy.
 Peyton has witnessed firsthand the need for criminal justice reform, the impacts of rehabilitation and re-entry programs, and the inner workings of the Louisiana Probation and Parole system.

 Peyton graduated from Louisiana State University at Shreveport with a Master’s in nonprofit administration and from the University of Southwestern Louisiana with a BS in criminal justice.
 Peyton served in the Louisiana National Guard before being honorably discharged.
-He is an ordained deacon in the Catholic church and resides in Louisiana with his wife and six children.
+He resides in Louisiana with his wife and six children.

 Latest by Scott Peyton